OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 for the left child, right child, and parent of the position passed, respectively.

+.. [#] Note that the term "heap" is also sometimes used to refer to
+       :term:`free store`.

 One way to build a heap is to insert the elements one at a time.
 Method ``insert`` will insert a new element :math:`V` into the heap.

+.. inlineav:: heapinsertCON ss
+   :output: show

 You might expect the heap insertion process to be similar to the insert function for a BST, starting at the root and working down through the heap.